Our Focuses|Sustainable Supply Chain|Toward Net-Zero Supply Chain

 • Invite long-standing suppliers with outstanding performance in carbon reduction to participate in ESG collaborative learning

-• Management Forum: Sustainable Supply Chain Upgrade + Forums
+• Management Forum: Sustainable Supply Chain Management Forums

 • Technical Forum: Advanced Packaging Technology Forum